bei1994/Recurrent-Attention-Model/README.md

 [Human-level control through deep reinforcement learning](https://web.stanford.edu/class/psych209/Readings/MnihEtAlHassibis15NatureControlDeepRL.pdf).
 These achievements made researchers consider the possibility of introducing reinforcement learning algorithms into CNN to add 'attention' to models.

 This is the motivation of recurrent attention model, a mixture of CNN, RNN and REINFORCE algorithm.
-The original creative paper is [Recurrent Models of Visual Attention](https://papers.nips.cc/paper/5542-recurrent-models-of-visual-attention.pdf), which achieves great performence.
+The original creative paper is [Recurrent Models of Visual Attention](https://papers.nips.cc/paper/5542-recurrent-models-of-visual-attention.pdf), which achieves great performence in MNIST dataset.
 This model can decrease computing hugely and ignore clutter in image.

 I spent effort and time studying and inplementing this model in tensorflow.
 This is what this repository is for.